WHY LAWYERS CHARGE BY THE HOUR(AND WHY COST IS IMPOSSIBLE TO PREDICT)

 At John’s office, you are not charged for speaking to our receptionist.
 Due to automation, we do not have any assistants doing Family Law or Education Law cases, we only have law clerks.
 Law clerks charge for their time when they are doing substantive work on your file, such as drafting documents, doing calculations, or talking with you about issues in your case.
 Law clerks do not charge for “administrative tasks” such as scheduling meetings, photocopying, etc.

 What Happens If You Don’t Pay Your Lawyer’s Bills

-Lawyers will not continue to do work on your file if you owe them money, unless alternative arrangements have been made in writing.
+Lawyers will not continue to do work on your file if you owe them money unless alternative arrangements have been made in writing.
 In cases where a spouse is short on money after separation, one of the first goals should be to get that spouse the money he or she needs to pay ALL expenses.
 Grocery stores sell food.
 Lawyers sell legal services based on the time it takes to provide those services.
-Lawyers have to pay their staff, their rent, their utilities and equipment charges, other expenses, and then provide for their own family after paying all those expenses.
+Lawyers have to pay their staff, their rent, their utilities and equipment charges, and other expenses, and then provide for their own family after paying all those expenses.
 There is not much room for them to work for free.